 Eric!
 Get up!
 Well, lookie here.
 Mister Smart Mouth fell asleep with his nose buried in the screen again!
 Your one-eyed monster is gonna soften your eyes, much less rot your brain!
 You spend all your time daydreaming and watching those silly movies on the TV and on your projector.

-Performed by Marsha Hunt See more
+by Shoes See more